xgi-org/xgi/README.md

 ## Other Resources
 This library may not meet your needs and if this is this case, consider checking out these other resources:

+**Julia**
+* [HyperGraphs.jl](https://github.com/lpmdiaz/HyperGraphs.jl): A Julia package for representing, analyzing, and generating hypergraphs which may be oriented and weighted.
+* [SimpleHypergraphs.jl](https://pszufe.github.io/SimpleHypergraphs.jl/v0.1): A Julia package for representing, analyzing, and generating hypergraphs.

+**Python**
+* [EasyGraph](https://easy-graph.github.io/): A Python package for analyzing undirected and directed networks as well as hypergraphs.
+* [halp](http://murali-group.github.io/halp): A Python package with directed and undirected hypergraph implementations and several algorithms.
+* [Hypergraph Analysis Toolbox (HAT)](https://hypergraph-analysis-toolbox.readthedocs.io): A Python/Matlab package for hypergraph construction, visualization, and analysis (Especially for Pore-C data).
+* [Hypergraphx](https://hypergraphx.readthedocs.io): A Python for representing, analyzing, and visualizing hypergraphs.
 * [HyperNetX](https://pnnl.github.io/HyperNetX): A Python package for representing, analyzing, and visualizing hypergraphs.
-* [Hypergraph Analysis Toolbox (HAT)](https://hypergraph-analysis-toolbox.readthedocs.io): A Python/Matlab package for hypergraph construction, visualization, and analysis (Especially for Pore-C data).
-* [halp](http://murali-group.github.io/halp): A Python package with directed and undirected hypergraph implementations and several algorithms.
+* [NetworkX](https://networkx.org): A Python package for representing, analyzing, and visualizing networks.
 * [Reticula](https://docs.reticula.network): A Python package wrapping C++ functions for representing, analyzing, and visualizing temporal and static graphs and hypergraphs.

-* [SimpleHypergraphs.jl](https://pszufe.github.io/SimpleHypergraphs.jl/v0.1): A Julia package for representing, analyzing, and generating hypergraphs.
-* [HyperGraphs.jl](https://github.com/lpmdiaz/HyperGraphs.jl): A Julia package for representing, analyzing, and generating hypergraphs which may be oriented and weighted.
+**R**
 * [hyperG](https://cran.r-project.org/package=HyperG): An R package for storing and analyzing hypergraphs
-* [NetworkX](https://networkx.org): A Python package for representing, analyzing, and visualizing networks.